 - They help a cell divide into two cells.

 Step 10.
-Add Mitochondria
+Add mitochondria

 Last but not least, we have the mighty mitochondria!
 Because the mitochondria’s job is to make energy, scientists usually call mitochondria the “powerhouse of the cell”.
-How does mitochondria make energy?
+How do mitochondria make energy?
 By combining glucose with oxygen.

 The amount of mitochondria a cell has depends on how much energy it needs.
 For example, muscle cells have tons of mitochondria.